by Colonel (retired) Jon Thompson

 It truly has been a great three decades of service for me and I will always look back and know I was part of a great team.
 There is one more lesson that I learned as an ROTC cadet from a Vietnam Veteran Master Sergeant and Ranger Instructor.
 It really is the only thing I remember from ROTC.
 This final lesson is one that has paid off when I listened to it and caused me to pay a price when I did not.
 Simply stated, that lesson is this: “Never pass up an opportunity to use the latrine.”

-This post originally appeared on RallyPoint and was republished with permission and first appeared in The Havok Journal 30 September 2016.
+This post originally appeared on RallyPoint and was republished with permission and first appeared in The Havok Journal on September 30, 2016.